 So, my legs are a mess.
-It started with my right knee when I was nine, moved into my left knee when I was in college, and now includes my entire leg and pelvis.
+It started with crippling knee pain in my right knee when I was nine, moved into my left knee when I was in college, and now includes my entire leg and pelvis.
 I’m not sure why my legs are this way; I do know it has something to do with my grain sensitivity.
 I have also learned that I carry my stress in my back and it offsets my left pelvis so that it sits higher than my right (don’t worry, I don’t get it either).
 My school offered free physical therapy so in my junior year, I decided it would be worth trying out.

 I had one session a week for the 15-week semester and actually found it extremely helpful.
 The exercises they gave me calmed the inflammation in my knees and taught me to walk in a way that does not put unnecessary pressure on my kneecap.
 These are the top five most helpful that they gave me.
 I’ve ordered them from most helpful to least helpful.
 Remember: everyone’s body is different so you may not get the same results I did.
 But this is a good place to start.